Gods Of Juluka Chapter 5: Federation Voices

 They were also reports that in order to prolong their own lives, the Savants were draining the Life Force out of Federation children while they were connected to the Citadel Mainframe during Neural Feed updates.

-A lot of children were dying unexplained deaths as their bodies were found abandoned and discarded on Citadel Grounds shortly after being disconnected from Citadel Mainframe.
+A lot of children were dying unexplained deaths as their bodies were found abandoned and discarded on Citadel Complex Grounds shortly after being disconnected from the Citadel Mainframe.
 In some cases, children had walked out of Citadel grounds weak and dazed only to die at home in the arms of their frantic, desperate mothers.

 Forced Zig Mine labour quotas had also been introduced, and in addition families were forced to enlist at least one of their Children to work in the Zig Mines so they could earn enough Federation Credits to scrape through every Mbire Cycle.
 As a result, a significant number of children from the Federation Cities were not receiving the mandatory education at the Federation Academies.